nibi79/worxlandroid/README.md

 ## Discovery

 Manual configuration can be achieved via PaperUI - Configuration - Things - Add Thing “+” Button - WorxLandroid Binding - Add manually - **Bridge Worx Landroid API**.
-Here you can provide your credentials for WorxLandroid account.
-Once the server thing has been added **Worx Landroid Mower**s will be discovered automatically and appear in your PaperUI inbox.
+Here you can provide your credentials for your WorxLandroid account.
+Once the bridge has been added **Worx Landroid Mower**s will be discovered automatically and appear in your PaperUI inbox.
 You just need to add them as new things.

 ## Binding Configuration